natalzia-paperless/circle-menu-prototype/README.md

-# prototype-template
+# circle-menu-template

-A grunt skeleton useful for quickly prototyping ideas
+A prototype that includes a circle menu for navigation

 ## File structure ##
 All code in `src/styles/main.scss` is exported into `public/styles/main.css` with any includes